 As we can see from the screenshot above …this compressor can be relatively clean with minimal distortion added to the signal.

 This is the most aggressive out of the three as you can see from the image above.
 This one is not playing around.
 As you switch to this mode, you can instantly hear a change in the tonality of the sound.
-This mode appears to give the mix more dept. Harmonics are mainly within the high mid frequency range.
+This mode appears to give the mix more depth.
+Harmonics are mainly within the high mid frequency range.

 Distortion in this mode was lush sounding with a slight distortion present on the tail end of notes.
 You can also see a decrease in the lower mid range to lower frequencies.